by Liv Manner

 The last two weeks have been the hardest of my life and I like to think that I have a pretty high standard for that.
 Looking at it from the outside, like any good therapist would encourage me to do, it doesn’t make any sense.
 I decided last year, completely of my own free will, that I wanted to do an exchange year abroad.
 I’m a Sagittarius, so it was pretty natural to want to leave my small town for a year and go venturing off on my own.
 Despite literally everyone saying, “You’ll be homesick!
 You need to prepare to be sad,” I brushed it off as over-emotional people over-preparing me for the next year.

 In short, I was very wrong.
-It’s really easy to underestimate how emotionally taxing leaving your home at 16 and moving halfway across the globe to live in an all new place with all new people who speak an all new language that you understand none of can be.
+It’s really easy to underestimate how emotionally taxing leaving your home at 16 and moving halfway across the globe to live in an all-new place with all new people who speak a language that you understand none of can be.
 Maybe it’s not that easy, but it was for me.
 I legitimately thought it would be the simplest thing; I would just leave and that would be that.
 I’d be back in a year and everything would be the same– I wouldn’t even have anything to miss because I’d be returning (eventually).
 For a period of time, before I had even left, I had tried to formulate ways that I would never have to go back to the US.
 Seriously.
 Then, I got here and everything changed.

 Once I had gotten to my official host community things were markedly different.
 The rush of being on exchange had left me.
 I realized that it would be 329 days until I would see my mom, my step-dad, and my dogs again.
 All sense of familiarity left me.
 The same feelings I felt on my hardest days, even back home, had suddenly staked a claim in my mind again.
 I can’t understand about 90% of what was being said to me and I have to rely on others for everything.
 Boundaries are different.
 Actively participating in classes and conversations has turned into smiling and nodding and turning to someone to translate.